Orange Ave.

 Orange Ave. is the fourth studio album by American post-grunge band Seven Mary Three.
 It was released on July 14, 1998, on Atlantic Records.
-The album peaked at #121 on the Billboard 200.
+The album peaked at No. 121 on the Billboard 200.
 The album is named after a street running through downtown Orlando, Florida, the band's hometown.

-The album's only Billboard-charting single was "Over Your Shoulder" (#7 on Hot Mainstream Rock Tracks and #16 on Hot Modern Rock Tracks).
+The album's only Billboard-charting single was "Over Your Shoulder" (No. 7 on Hot Mainstream Rock Tracks and No. 16 on Hot Modern Rock Tracks).
 "Each Little Mystery" was also released as a single, but did not chart.